 Stored Energy is displayed every fourth cycle - identified by the "J" symbol.
-Stored Energy is the amount of energy (Joules) available for each pulse (not necessarily output - the amount of energy delivered to the fence is influenced by fence condition).
-When your fence is in good condition the Energizer only needs a small amount of energy per pulse - minimum Stored Energy for both Smartfence MX5000 and MX2500 is 7 Joules.
-As your fence becomes more heavily loaded the Energizer adapts by delivering more energy in each pulse - Smartfence MX5000 up to a maximum of 48 Joules and Smartfence MX2500 up to a maximum of 24 Joules.
+Stored Energy is the amount of energy (Joules) available - the actual output depends on the fence load and the efficiency of the Energizer.
+When your fence is in good condition the Energizer only uses a small volume of energy per pulse - minimum Stored Energy is 13 Joules in New Zealand, Australia and South Africa - 7 Joules in Europe.
+As your fence becomes more heavily loaded Adaptive Control delivers more energy in each pulse - e.g. MX5000 up to 48 Joules.
 Figure 1 illustrates the Stored Energy reading.